Member Organizations

 International Standards on Auditing

-The Companies Act of 2004 (as amended) requires that all financial statements be prepared and audited in accordance with standards adopted and issued by the Institute of Chartered Accountants of Jamaica (ICAJ).
-As of the date of this assessment, ICAJ reports that it adopted ISA as issued by the IAASB for application in the jurisdiction.
+The Companies Act of 2004 requires financial statements to be audited in accordance with standards adopted and issued by the Institute of Chartered Accountants of Jamaica (ICAJ).
+ICAJ reports that Jamaica has adopted International Standards on Auditing as issued by the International Auditing and Assurance Standards Board for application in the jurisdiction.
+Accordingly, International Standards on Auditing are assessed as Adopted.

 Current Status: Adopted